 Through the use of supplemental information, an asset owner can calculate and present the performance of a grouping of accounts, such as the domestic equity portion of its total fund(s), without cash.
-This allows performance to be presented for asset classes or strategies in situations where the cash requirements for carve-outs that are presented as additional composites cannot be met.
+This grouping allows performance to be presented for asset classes or strategies in situations for which the cash requirements for carve-outs that are presented as additional composites cannot be met.

 Supplemental information must be clearly labeled and identified as supplemental to a particular compliant presentation and be included as part of the compliant presentation for the required composite representing the total fund.
-Because supplemental information has the potential to be misleading, it is important that an asset owner that wishes to include supplemental information in its compliant presentation complies with the Guidance Statement on the Use of Supplemental Information.
-Please refer to the Sample Compliant Presentation in the Appendix for an example of Supplemental Information.
+Because supplemental information has the potential to be misleading, it is important that an asset owner that would like to include supplemental information in its compliant presentation complies with the Guidance Statement on the Use of Supplemental Information.
+Please refer to the first sample compliant presentation in the Appendix for an example of supplemental information.